Castleford railway station: History

-The station had substantial buildings on both platforms until the 1970s, but these have mostly been demolished (along with the footbridge); one structure still survives at the northern end of the remaining platform but it is not in passenger use.
+The station had substantial buildings on both platforms until the 1970s, but these were mostly demolished (along with the footbridge); one structure survived at the northern end of the remaining platform but not in passenger use.
 The old station signal box also remains, though it too is boarded up and disused (the area is now signalled from a panel box located next to the Castleford Gates level crossing).

 A redevelopment of the station took place in 2020 with the construction of new station buildings and an enlarged car park.
 In November 2021, work began to restore the second platform.
-A new footbridge with lifts will be built to enable step-free access.
-The new footbridge was installed in October 2022 and will be opened in the spring of 2023.
+A new footbridge with lifts has been built to enable step-free access.
+The new footbridge was installed in October 2022 and was opened with the December 2023 timetable change.

+Although Castleford was built originally as a through station, regular passenger services towards York were discontinued between 5 January 1970 and December 2023.
+All Northern Trains services calling at the station reverse here, arriving and departing from the former northbound platform 1.
+TransPennine Express operates through services, using platforms 1 and 2.
+Platform 2 had previously been brought back into temporary use during the Leeds First project in 2002; Trans-Pennine services between York and Huddersfield were diverted to avoid engineering work in Leeds, routed via Church Fenton, Castleford and Wakefield Kirkgate.
+Platform 2 has subsequently been restored to permanent use and rebuilt with a new footbridge to enable step-free access, in order to accommodate extra services as part of the Transpennine Route Upgrade project.

 Facilities

 The station is unstaffed, though the Metro travel centre within the nearby bus station is staffed from 08:30 each day until 16:00 on weekdays and 14:30 on Saturdays (closed Sundays); this sells a full range of rail tickets.
 A self-service ticket machine is provided for use outside of these times and for collecting pre-paid tickets.
 A waiting room is available on the platform, along with a digital information screen and timetable poster board; automated train announcements also offer running information for passengers.
 Step-free access is available from the car park to the platform.
-As of the completion of the new station buildings there is a takeaway food counter in the waiting room and a disabled toilet.